shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

         ![Data feed source properties](../media/newai1.png)

     - **Container**: `jsonmetrics` **(6)**
-    - **Blob template**: `%Y-%m-%d.json` (since the daily json files are provided in with naming format) **(7)**
+    - **Blob template**: `%Y-%m-%d.json` (since the daily JSON files are provided in with naming format) **(7)**
     - **JSON format version**: `v2` (since we'll be using the age group dimension in our data schema) **(8)**

         ![Data feed source properties](../media/newai2.png)

 6. Select the **Load data button** to validate the configured connection.
-You can find the **Load Data (9)** option just below the **JSON format version** on the right side, so scroll to the right to see the button.
+You can find the **Load Data (9)** option below the **JSON format version** on the right side, so scroll to the right to see the button.
 If there is an error at this step, check that your connection string and blob template are correct and your Metrics Advisor instance is able to connect to the data source.

 7. Once the data schema is loaded and shown like below, configure the appropriate fields as Dimension, Measure or Timestamp **(1)**, and select **Verify schema (2)**.